Authentication

 - Client sends

-Authorization: Basic <base64(user:pass)>header - Caddy checks username against stored value and password against bcrypt hash
+Authorization: Basic <base64(user:pass)>header - Caddy checks the username against the stored value and the password against the bcrypt hash

-- On success: request is forwarded to backend
+- On success: the request is forwarded to the backend

 - The